moiot/gravity/docs/2.0/03-inputs-en.md

 table = "test_source_*"
 # Optional
 # Enforce the column to scan for tables.
 If you don't specifiy this value, the system will use a column that has unique index.
-# Make sure you know what you are doing: YOU NEED TO SPECIFY SOMETHING COLUMN THAT HAVE A UNIQUE INDEX.
+# Make sure you know what you are doing: YOU NEED TO SPECIFY A COLUMN THAT HAVE A UNIQUE INDEX.
 scan-column = "id"

 [input.config]